*EDIT – JULY 1st, 2013*

 Ryder calls me “Lena”.
 And I can’t get him to stop.

-I know, I know, I know it shouldn’t bother me so much.
+I know, I know, I know it shouldn’t bother me.
+Not much, anyways.
 Many friends and family members actually think it’s kind of cute.
-And for a while, even I thought it was rather enduring.
-Ha ha, my son calls me by my first name.
+And for a while, even I thought it was rather enduring: Ha ha, my son calls me by my first name.

 Now, it drives me crazy.

 I’m not exactly sure why he prefers addressing me as “Lena” – after all, it hardly has an interesting ring to it, right?
 Let’s be real, it’s not “Desirée” or “Katerina” and furthermore, I spend the equivalent of 6 hours per day rambling off phrases such as “Give it to Mommy,” “Mommy said NO!” and “Come hold Mommy’s hand”… so… what the hell?
 And I AM his Mommy, right?
 I pick out his clothes, kiss his boo boos, cut his grapes in half and jump on Google for every symptom he’s ever had (or I’ve thought he’s had, which includes, but is not limited to, shingles, bee stings and leprosy).

 So… what the hell?

 It’s been getting worse, friends.
 Last week, while taking a Popsicle out of the freezer for him, he looked at me pointedly and said, “Don’t lick it, Lena.
 That’s MY Popsicle.”
 Sure, I can deal.